pedrohenriquecordeiro/breweries-case/src/dags/readme.md

 1. Ensure Airflow is deployed with access to the required Kubernetes namespaces and service accounts.
 2. Update Docker image references in the DAGs as needed for your environment.
+3. Set the right project ID in DAG code.
-3. Upload DAG files to your Airflow DAGs folder, or sync with a GCS bucket if using GCSFuse.
+4. Upload DAG files to your Airflow DAGs folder and sync with a GCS bucket if using GCSFuse.
-4. Monitor and manage pipeline execution via the Airflow UI.
+5. Monitor and manage pipeline execution via the Airflow UI.

 For more details on writing SparkApplication manifests and configuring Kubernetes resources, see the references in [readme.md](readme.md).